adaltas/node-nikita/src/service/install.coffee.md

 ## Options

 *   `arch_chroot` (boolean|string)
     Run this command inside a root directory with the arc-chroot command or any provided string, require the "rootdir" option if activated.
 *   `cache` (boolean)
     Cache the list of installed and outpdated packages.
-*   `rootdir` (string)
-    Path to the mount point corresponding to the root directory, required if the "arch_chroot" option is activated.
 *   `cacheonly` (boolean)
     Run the yum command entirely from system cache, don't update cache.
 *   `code_skipped` (integer|array)
      Error code to skip when using nikita.service.
+*   `installed`
+    Cache a list of installed services.
+If an object, the service will be installed if a key of the same name exists; if anything else (default), no caching will take place.
+*   `outdated`
+    Cache a list of outdated services.
+If an object, the service will be updated if a key of the same name exists; If true, the option will be converted to an object with all the outdated service names as keys; if anything else (default), no caching will take place.
 *   `name` (string)
     Package name, optional.
+*   `rootdir` (string)
+    Path to the mount point corresponding to the root directory, required if the "arch_chroot" option is activated.

 ## Example

 ```js